The Difficult Truth About TikTok's Obsession With Beauty

 Advertisement

-TikTok must also shoulder some responsibility, whether it's giving a bigger platform to beauty brands with better eco credentials, keeping tabs on Live streams selling environmentally questionable dupes, or introducing a banner reminding us to shop responsibly.
-After all, it's difficult not to get sucked in to the social media hype, and purchases can be made with a quick click.
+TikTok must also shoulder some responsibility, whether it's giving a bigger platform to beauty brands with better eco-credentials, keeping tabs on Live streams selling environmentally questionable dupes, or introducing a banner reminding us to shop responsibly.
+After all, it's difficult not to get sucked into the social media hype, and purchases can be made with a quick click.
 Poppy wishes it was as simple as asking social media platforms to give a subtle warning sign ahead of buying something — but we can't forget that companies profit from these purchases.
-She thinks brands can incorporate a sticker of some sort for products which are more mindfully made, whether that's sustainably derived ingredients or better and fairer workers rights.
+She thinks brands can incorporate a sticker of some sort for products that are more mindfully made, whether that's sustainably derived ingredients or better and fairer workers' rights.

 Refinery29 contacted TikTok for their stance on sustainability and shopping on the app.
 It is supporting Earth Day on April 22nd to raise awareness and engage its community with environmental issues.
 While TikTok said it cares about sustainability, it suggested that it is up to brands to make the biggest moves.